Ripples in graphene: A variational approach: The single-period problem

 \subsection{Geometry and length of energy minimizers}

 We investigate the geometry and the length of configurations $y \in \mathcal{A}_n$ with minimal energy, i.e., $E^{\rm red}_n(y) = (n-2) e_{\rm cell}$, see Theorem \ref{th: energy-red}.
-Let $n= l+1$, where $l$ will stand for the \emph{atomic period} of the wave.
+Let $n= l+1$, where $l$ will stand for the \emph{\UUU discrete-wave \EEE period}.
 Recall the definition of the bond lengths $b_i$ and the angles $\varphi_i$ in \eqref{eq: bonds and angles}.
 Moreover, let $\bar{b}$ and $\bar{\psi}$ be the values found in Lemma \ref{lemma: cell energy}.
 By $\mathcal{U}^l$ we denote the family of configurations $y \in \mathcal{A}_{l+1}$ such that the bond lengths coincide with that of minimizers of the cell energy, namely

 and such that there exists $i_0 \in \lbrace 2,\ldots,l-1\rbrace$ with

 Note that, in particular, all configurations in $\mathcal{U}^l$ are minimizers of $E^{\rm red}_{l+1}$.
 Moreover, given the index $i_0$, the position of the points $y \in \mathcal{U}^l$ is determined uniquely up to a rotation and a translation.
 In particular, the \emph{length} of the chain, denoted by $|y_{l+1} - y_1|$, is completely determined by the choice of $i_0$.